Michael-A-Kuykendall/muxide/docs/charter.md

 # Muxide Charter (v0.1.0)

-This charter freezes the goals, non‑goals and constraints for the **Muxide** project prior to the first implementation slices.
-It is an immutable reference for the duration of the v0.1.0 development cycle and should not be modified once agreed upon.
+This document started as a “freeze the slice ladder” charter.
+The crate has since evolved beyond the original minimal scope; this charter is kept **aligned with the published v0.1.0 implementation** so the repository does not contain contradictory statements.

 ## Goal

 Deliver a **recording‑oriented MP4 writer** in pure Rust that:

 1. Provides a **simple API**: *just give me encoded frames and timestamps; I will write an MP4 file*.
-2. Supports **H.264 video** and optional **AAC audio**.
+2. Supports **H.264/H.265/AV1 video** and optional **AAC/Opus audio**.
-3. Enforces **monotonic timestamps**, rejects unsupported features (e.g. B‑frames), and fails fast on invalid inputs.
+3. Enforces **monotonic timestamps**, fails fast on invalid inputs, and supports B-frames when callers provide explicit PTS/DTS.
 4. Produces files that play correctly in major players (QuickTime, VLC, Windows Movies & TV, Chromium) without requiring external tools.
 5. Adheres to the **Slice‑Gated Engineering Doctrine**: work is delivered in small, verifiable slices with objective gates, and no refactoring or extra features are introduced until v0.1.0 is complete.